 Bike Fix Stations

-If your bike gets a flat or you need to make a small repair, there are two bike fix stations on campus that include a bike work stand with tools and an air pump.
-They are located outside of Nagel Hall and Anderson Academic Commons (coming soon).
+If your bike gets a flat or you need to make a small repair, there are bike fix stations on campus that include a bike work stand with tools and an air pump.
+The fix stations are located outside of the following buildings:

 Bike Mechanic Hours

 If your bike has a problem that's just a bit too big for you to handle, student bike mechanics are available to help you out.
 Check out the Center for Sustainability Facebook page to find out when the mechanics will be out and where they will be.

 Local Bike Shops